Pallas

 How telehealth prescribing works in Tennessee

-Tennessee has stricter telehealth prescribing rules than several neighboring states.
-Under T.C.A. § 63-1-155 and Tennessee Board of Medical Examiners policy, a provider generally must conduct a real-time audiovisual encounter — or an in-person exam — to establish the provider-patient relationship before issuing a new prescription.
-Asynchronous-only review of an intake form is not sufficient.
-Every Pallas provider who treats Tennessee patients holds an active Tennessee medical license and will schedule a brief live video visit as part of intake.
+Tennessee requires any provider prescribing to a Tennessee resident to hold an active Tennessee medical license.
+Under Tennessee Board of Medical Examiners telehealth policy, a licensed provider may establish the provider-patient relationship and prescribe non-controlled medications like GLP-1s through telehealth, including synchronous video and, in appropriate cases, asynchronous review, provided the standard of care is met.
+Every Pallas provider who treats Tennessee patients holds an active Tennessee medical license; depending on your history, a provider may follow up by message, video, or request additional labs before prescribing.
 GLP-1s are not controlled substances, so Tennessee's separate Controlled Substance Monitoring Database and controlled-substance telemedicine requirements don't add friction here, but our providers still document a complete history, screen for contraindications like personal or family history of medullary thyroid carcinoma, and schedule follow-up visits to monitor response, titrate dose, and manage side effects.

 Medicaid & insurance in Tennessee